Abandoned & Little-Known Airfields:

 Following the end of WW2, Thunderbird Field was declared surplus by the War Assets Administration in 1946.

-That same year, Thunderbird was purchased for $1 from the federal government by Lt.
+That same year, Thunderbird was given for free by the federal government to Lt.
 General Barton Yount,

 the commanding general of the U.S. Army Air Training Command.